-An atomic operation can be view as a finite operation chain with an initial cause (the action that triggered it) and having the effect of the execution of the operation itself.
-This way you can chain as many cause and effects you want - you can create your ECM universe using operations.
+An atomic operation can be viewed as a finite automation chain with an initial cause (the action that triggered it) and having the effect of the execution of the operation itself.
+This way you can chain as many causes and effects you want.
+You can create your ECM universe using operations.

-Now, lets discuss about the bricks that compose an operation:
+Now, let's discuss about the bricks that compose an operation:

-- 1. An operation has an input (provided by the cause) - 2.
-An operation may have zero or more parameters (used to parametrize the way an operation is behaving) - 3.
-An operation has an output (that can be used by the next operation in the chain as the input)
+- An operation has an input (provided by the cause). - An operation may have zero or more parameters (used to parametrize the way an operation is behaving). - An operation has an output (that can be used by the next operation in the chain as the input).